 The Candlelight series is returning to stunning venues across the city of London this year.
 London audiences are invited to sit back and relax in an atmospheric setting while listening to talented musicians.
-From classical renditions of Tchaikovsky’s Swan Lake to Taylor Swift’s greatest hits, there is something to suit everyone.
+From classical renditions of Tchaikovsky’s Swan Lake to Coldplay’s greatest hits, there is something to suit everyone.

 Candlelight concerts are known for their charming locations, and Candlelight in London is no different!
 Central Hall Westminster, St Mary’s Church, and Glazier’s Hall are among the several impressive venues hosting sensational performances this season.

 Built in the early nineteenth century, St Mary’s Church has undergone several restoration projects whilst retaining its striking architecture.
 The 210-foot spire is hard to miss and, as a Grade I listed building, St Mary’s leaves little to be desired in terms of aesthetics.
 Counted among the only 2.5% of listed buildings falling under this coveted category, the church is an elegant setting for intimate Candlelight concerts.

 Boasting 23 different rooms and spaces, Central Hall is one of the largest events venues in central London.
 The event space was originally a public meeting place for the Methodist Church in 1912.
 Central Hall’s Grade II* listed building has seen everything from events such as Stand Up to Cancer, The Late Late Show, and the first UN public address in 1946.
 Central Hall’s distinctive architecture and striking features provide the ideal setting for mesmerising Candlelight concerts.